Paycheck Protection Program (PPP) Loan Forgiveness Estimator

 Can I pay my employee’s retroactively to make up the 60%?

 There is no guidance available on if paying retroactive wages will be allowed for forgiveness.
 Normal payroll procedures should be followed; all loan forgiveness could be subject to an audit.

-No. Payroll costs must be paid or incurred during the Covered or Alternative Covered Period.
+No. Payroll costs must be paid or incurred during your covered period.
 If incurred during the last period of your covered period, the payroll costs must be paid on or before the next regularly scheduled payroll date.

-What wages are counted in the 8 weeks?
+What wages are counted in the covered period weeks?
 Wages earned or paid?

-Based on guidance the wages that can be included in Payroll Cost must be paid or earned during the Covered or the Alternative Covered Period.
+Based on guidance the wages that can be included in payroll cost must be paid or earned during the your covered period.

 Can anything reduce the loan forgiveness amount?